larpchronicles/rules/rules-topics/999_changelog.md

 ### Agility Skills
 * Warbow Training, incant updated.
 * New Agile Proficiency: usable with Ranged Weapons and for Short Weapons from behind.
+* Mimicry cannot be used on level 10 Spells.

 ### Production Skills
 * Dispel Magic doesn't work on Glyphs